okayohyeah/subhub-web/README.md

 ## In Development
 ## React App
 A place for substitute teachers to track and organize assignments.
-* Star/Flag positive or difficult assignments, rate assignments and add personal notes on lesson plans, teacher expectations, students, administration, schedule, and extra duty, which would enhance your ability to do your job.
+* Record assignments with personal notes, which would enhance your ability to do your job.
+* Rate the assignment by categories: administration, lesson plans, students, school culture and overall.
+* Add positive assignments onto the Gold List and add negative assignments on the Red List.
 * A way to filter past assignments quickly because once assignments are posted, one has to decide immediately.
 * This app offsets the time pressure.

 ## Front-End Technologies Used:
 * React
 * React-Bootstrap
+* React Rating
 * Bootstrap
 * JavaScript
 * Node